marcoittihg/PThreadTaskSystem/Doc/TaskSystemDOC.md

 Add a dependency between the two TaskGraphs.
 Can throw a *TaskElementParentingException* when the parent of the two Graph is not the same, when the two Graphs have no parent and when the two TaskGraphs are the same Graph.
 Thwrow a *CyclicGraphException* when the just added dependency lead to a cyclic Graph.
-If a *CyclicGraphException* is thrown the parent TaskGraph is restored to the situation before the call of the method.
+If a *CyclicGraphException* is thrown the parent TaskGraph is restored to the situation before the method call.
 ```cpp
 void addDependencyTo(TaskGraph* taskGraph);
 ```